-We're kicking off TODAY Food's Grilling Guide with expert tips from chefs and grill masters from across the country.
-Starting us off with their go-to techniques are Megan Day, Loreal Gavin and Matt Abdoo.
-Day dishes up tricks on how to clean and temp your grill, Gavin talks grill prep and safety and Abdoo breaks down the six rules of perfecting grilled kebabs.
+TODAY Food's Grilling Guide is filled with expert tips and delightfully easy recipes from chefs and grill masters from across the country.
+Megan Day, Loreal Gavin and Matt Abdoo revealed how to clean and prep any grill, different cookout safety measures to take and how to make amazing kebabs.

 Timing is everything.

 Cook your meat and veggies separately.
-They have different cooking times, so in order to not overcook your meat and undercook your veggies, keep them on separate skewers.
-Even though they look really pretty to alternate meats and veggies, it doesn't cook as well.
+They have different cooking times, so to keep meat from being overcooked while your veggies are still undercooked, keep them on separate skewers.
+Even though it looks really pretty to alternate meats and veggies, it doesn't cook as well.

 Assemble and marinate them the night before.
 This allows you to really boost the flavor of whatever it is you are cooking and makes it super fast to cook when needed.
-Marinades can be as fast and easy as a pre-made Italian or Greek salad dressing or you can make your own or even create a signature spice blend!
-Whatever flavors you like to eat, I encourage you to season or marinade with!
+Marinades can be as fast and easy as a pre-made Italian or Greek salad dressing, or you can make your own.

 Select the right skewers.